Clyde Muirshiel Regional Park: Facilities within the park

 Lunderston Bay Beach and picnic area.

-Two Country Parks with visitors centres are located within the regional park at Castle Semple Loch and Muirshiel, together with a separate visitors centre, the Greenock Cut Centre, at Cornalees Bridge, Loch Thom, to explain the Greenock Cut.
+Two country parks with visitor centres are located within the regional park at Castle Semple Loch and Muirshiel, together with a separate visitors centre, the Greenock Cut Centre, at Cornalees Bridge, Loch Thom, to explain the Greenock Cut.

 An outdoor activity centre and boat and bike hire facilities are based at Castle Semple.

 The current logo of the park (top) and the Viking longship logo used in the 1970s and 80s.
 This was also used by Cunninghame District Council on signage for Largs, on the western fringes of the park.

 Community woodlands are to be found at Locherwoods and Outerwards.
 The sandy beach at Lunderston Bay is connected by a shore walk along the coast to Inverkip.
 Loch Thom and the Greenock cut provide easy walks in a context of industrial history, and the Collegiate church and Castle Semple are of interest to historians of an earlier era.
 There are numerous other sites, such as the Haylie Brae, with car parking for visitors to enjoy picnics, good views, wildlife, walks and cycles, and wide opportunities for hillwalking, with Hill of Stake the highest point of the park at 522 m.